Generic Name: Lithium Controlled-Release and Extended-Release Tablets (LITH ee um)

 - This medicine may cause severe side effects at doses that are close to the normal dose.
 Rarely, this may include death.
 Do not take more of Lithobid (lithium controlled-release and extended-release tablets) than you are told.
 You will have blood tests to check the level of Lithobid (lithium controlled-release and extended-release tablets) in your blood.
-Tell your doctor right away if you feel very sleepy, pass more urine than normal, or have a heartbeat that does not feel normal, loose stools (diarrhea), throwing up, blurred eyesight, ringing in the ears, giddiness, weak muscles, shakiness, twitching, seizures, eye movements that are not normal, or a big change in balance.
+Tell your doctor right away if you feel very sleepy, pass more urine than normal, or have a heartbeat that does not feel normal, loose stools (diarrhea), throwing up, blurred eyesight, ringing in the ears, giddiness, weak muscles, shakiness, twitching, seizures, eye movements that are not normal, change in balance, or very upset stomach.

 Uses of Lithobid: